The 5 Best 88-Key Midi Keyboards (2023)

 The Nektar Impact comes with 88 keys, 8 pads, and a bunch of other knobs and mixers.
 It’s also bus-powered, this keyboard comes with DC input when USB isn’t available, and it is really slim and compact, especially when you compare its size to all of the functions that come with it.

-It is supplied with a great keyboard, as keys are just right (not too hard, not too soft), but the real deal comes with Nektar DAW integration.
-The company has made integration files for 9 of the biggest DAW, which brings you complete integration of the computer program and keyboard itself, without any complications.
+It is supplied with a great keyboard, as the keys are just right (not too hard, not too soft), but the real deal comes with Nektar DAW integration.
+The company has made integration files for 9 of the biggest DAWs, which brings you complete integration of the computer program and keyboard itself, without any complications.

 For a great price, you will get a more-than-great keyboard and controller, suitable even for hardened professionals, playing in the studio or taking it on the road with you.